geraudmathe/Locomotive-fundamentals/README.md

 {% endblock %}
  ```

- Then the "alternate layout" page, which doesn't extends its parent, index :
+ Then the "alternate layout" page, which doesn't extend its parent, index:
  ```html
 <html>
   <head>